ollama4j/ollama4j/README.md

 Contributions are most welcome!
 Whether it's reporting a bug, proposing an enhancement, or helping with code - any sort of contribution is much appreciated.

+#### Credits

+The nomenclature and the icon have been adopted from the incredible Ollama project.